smallp/vscode-ci/client/README.md

 You can goto definition for all the models, libraries, their methods and const variables.

 ## Known issues
-* No `$this->method()` support.
-It would be basic language support, so I don't want to do it again.
 * If there are classes in one file, it can not work well.
 However, that is a rare situation.
 So there is no plan to fix it.
 * There is no `library` in setting because as you open a file including `$this->load->library`, the file would be parsed.
 Add a issue if you believe that is nesessary.
-* Cannot go to definition by the class name.
-As the class name shows with const or statis variables, you can go to the file by the variables.

 ## Todo:
 1. Add the feature of hover.